shoujuwang/shoujuwang.github.io/content/authors/admin/_index.md

   #   url: https://orcid.org/

 interests:
-  - Artificial Intelligence
+  - Reading.
+I am a book worm ^^ I read to dig into the depth of the world.
-  - Computational Linguistics
+  - Photography.
+I use camera to see the world.
-  - Information Retrieval
+  - Handcraft.

 education:
   # - area: PhD Artificial Intelligence